OptivolveSadrulNashid/library-stock-APIs/README.md

 Note: each response is encapsulated in [ApiResponse](src/main/java/fi/epassi/recruitment/api/ApiResponse.java) entity, which we use, to make sure that we will always have the same structure of the response.

-## Your assignments

-Before working on the tasks, make sure, that you have initialized fresh git repository.

 ### Task #1 - Missing feature required by grand opening

 - **Backstory**:\